Report Bias

 Discrimination, harassment and retaliation on the basis of protected status (see the Notice of Nondiscrimination and Equal Opportunity for a definition of “protected status”) are strictly prohibited.
 Persons who engage in such conduct are subject to discipline up to and including termination or dismissal.

-While these acts do not necessarily rise to the level of a crime, a violation of state law, university policy, or the Student Code of Conduct, a bias act may contribute to creating an unsafe, negative, or unwelcome environment for the victim; anyone who shares the same social identity as the victim; and/or, community members of the University (*Note: Non-discrimination language is taken from Maryville University Human Resources;) (https://www.maryville.edu/policies/university-policy-against-harassment-discrimination/).
+While some of these acts may be implicit and do not necessarily rise to the level of a crime, a violation of state law, university policy, or the Student Code of Conduct, a bias act may contribute to creating an unsafe, negative, or unwelcome environment for the victim; anyone who shares the same social identity as the victim; and/or, community members of the University.
+As such, the University is interested in hearing from you to address these concerns and better foster an environment where all community members are treated with dignity and respect.
+For further information on the University’s commitment to its stance against harassment and discrimination please review the Maryville Policy Against Harassment, Discrimination and Retaliation and Complaint Resolution Procedures.

 If you are concerned about the immediate health and safety of yourself or someone else, do not complete the online form.
 Please call 911 or Maryville University Public Safety at 314-953-9500.

-Your report will be received by the Dean of Students and the Office of Diversity and Inclusion.
+Your report will be received by the Office of Institutional Equity and Compliance.
 Please leave your contact information if you would like to be contacted further about the incident.

 Preventing prohibited discrimination, harassment and retaliation is the responsibility of all members of the University Community.
 All University employees, supervisors, and administrators who have not been designated as confidential employees because of professional or pastoral confidentiality, are considered responsible employees under the policy and must immediately report any complaints, reports, observations, or other information of alleged discrimination, harassment, or retaliation, to the designated University employee, even if that University employee is investigating the alleged discrimination as part of the University’s student or employee disciplinary process.
-Employees, supervisors and employees should provide complainants with information for filing a complaint of discrimination.
-Faculty, staff, and third parties should report a potential violation of this policy as soon as possible to the Human Resources Operations Coordinator at:
+Students, faculty, staff, and third parties should report a potential violation of this policy as soon as possible to the Office of Institutional Equity and Compliance (OIEC) using the reporting form above or directly to:

 650 Maryville University Drive